 Unemployment Rate in Mexico averaged 3.78 percent from 1994 until 2021, reaching an all time high of 6.42 percent in September of 2009 and a record low of 2.22 percent in March of 1997.
 This page provides the latest reported value for - Mexico Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Mexico Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.
+Mexico Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.

 Unemployment Rate in Mexico is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Mexico Unemployment Rate is projected to trend around 3.30 percent in 2022, according to our econometric models.